-5.2.1 Take a step further
+5.2.1 To improve accuracy...

 We have heard a rumor that a good job in classification is only guaranteed to help you reach the medium cutoff in verification.
-Hence, you are encouraged to try other advanced loss functions such as Center-loss [1], LM [2], L-GM[3], and other architectures such as Triplet Loss[13], SphereFace [4], CosFace[5], ArcFace[6] and UniformFace[7] to go beyond this.
+Hence, you are encouraged to try other advanced loss functions such as Center-loss [1], LM [2], L-GM[3], and other architectures such as SphereFace [4], CosFace[5], ArcFace[6] and UniformFace[7] to go beyond this.

-Alternatively, you can remove the layer entirely and optimize the net using comparatorlosses that optimize the network for the verification task, e.g., triplet-loss[8], pair wise loss[9].
+Alternatively, you can remove the layer entirely and optimize the net using comparatorlosses, that optimize the network for the verification task.
+(E.g., triplet-loss[8], pair wise loss[9])

-You are also encouraged to explore the interconnection between classification accuracy and verification performance.
+We also encourage you to explore the interconnection between classification accuracy and verification performance.